Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: INTRODUCTION

-In the present paper, we perform hydrodynamic simulations of collapsing gas clouds with various metallicities $10^{-6}$--$10^{-3} \ \Zsun$.
+In this work, we perform hydrodynamic simulations of collapsing gas clouds with various metallicities $10^{-6}$--$10^{-3} \ \Zsun$.
 We study in detail the critical conditions for gas fragmentation and for the formation of low-mass protostars.
 Our three-dimensional simulations follow, for the first time, all the necessary thermal processes including dust thermal emission, gas heating by H$_2$ formation, and OH and H$_2$O cooling.
-The metal abundances, initial grain condensation efficiency, and the dust size distribution are calculated in the stellar evolution and supernova explosion models of a Pop III star.
+The metal abundances, initial grain condensation efficiency, and the dust size distribution are calculated from stellar evolution and SN explosion models of a Pop III star with $30 \ \Msun$.
 We calculate the chemical reactions and grain growth in a direct, self-consistent manner in order to compute the cooling and heating rates.
 Recently, \citet{Hirano14} find that the different collapse timescales of the primordial star-forming cloud gives the wide mass distribution of Pop III stars, $\sim 10$--$1000 \ \Msun$.
-In this paper, we employ four gas clouds with different collapse timescales to examine the effect of the cloud variation on the low-metal star formation.
+In this paper, we employ four gas clouds with different collapse timescales to examine the effect of the cloud variation on low-metallicity star formation.